illustration

 • How you think and work — how you tackle issues and collaborate with your team

 The critical part that many people miss about UX portfolios is focusing on their work process.
 Beginner UX specialists often choose to focus on what they “can” do rather than showcasing “how” they do it.
-A portfolio should provide recruiters and hiring managers with an in-depth understanding of how you approach projects and how good you are at solving complex problems.
+A UX portfolio should provide recruiters and hiring managers with an in-depth understanding of how you approach projects and how good you are at solving complex problems.
 This is true about all UX specialists, whether they’re designers, developers, or researchers.

 For UX Designers